Special Ops (Indian TV series): Release

 A promotional video featuring between the scenes footage of filming was released on 23 February 2020.
 The teaser poster was released on 25 February 2020, followed by the trailer of the series, which was dropped on the same day at a press conference held in Mumbai, attended by the cast and crew.
 On 1 March 2020, the makers announced that the series will be premiered on Hotstar on 17 March 2020, where it will be made accessible for viewers who enabled the VIP subscription method, in the streaming platform.
 On 15 March 2020, the second trailer of the series was released, which confirmed the release on the said date.
 However, Hotstar eventually released the first episode, earlier ahead of the scheduled date, on 16 March 2020, followed by the other consecutive episodes.
 The series was premiered in seven Indian languages – Tamil, Telugu, Bengali, Malayalam, Marathi and Kannada, along with its Hindi original version on the said date.
+The teaser of second season was released on 15 May 2025.
+The official trailer was later released on 16 June 2025 at a press conference in Mumbai.
+Originally slated for release on 11 July 2025, the second season was later released on 18 July 2025.